SmaamX/SmaamX/README.md

 ### info
 - A Python programmer looking for research projects
-- Interested in artificial intelligence and machine learning
+- Interested in machine learning and algorithm